MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Pre-Configuration_Tasks_Before_Installing_AD.md

 ![VMware network Editor 5](../Images/Screenshots/VMware_Network_5.png)

 7. You can see starting and ending IP addresses for your DHCP setting.
-I changed my starting IP address to 192.168.66.99 so I can you 192.168.66.100 as a static IP for my Server.
+I changed my starting IP address to 192.168.66.99 so I can use 192.168.66.100 as the static IP for my Server.
 Click OK.

 ![VMware network Editor 6](../Images/Screenshots/VMware_Network_6.png)